Qymh/vue-router-invoke-webpack-plugin/README.md

 The same, do not name the directory with `Index`, it may have diffrent sense on `Nested Route`

-If your version > 0.2.6, The plugin will throw an error when the wrong naming of the directory in production environment and will show you a danger notice in development environment
+> version 0.2.7, The plugin will throw an error when the wrong naming of the directory in production environment and will show you a danger notice in development environment

 So if you see that